Asking your parents for a few dollars for gas can be tricky enough. So how do you broach the topic of money when thousands of dollars are in question?

 When to do it?
 Now!

 Education experts recommend that families discuss the generalities of affording college before high school, and that they talk specifics before starting the college search.
 “Try to talk to your parents early about how much money college should cost -- by your freshman or sophomore year of high school.
-This way, you have boundaries set before you really get into your college search,” advises Claire Gillespie, who attends the College of William and Mary in Virginia.
-“However, have financial reach schools.
+This way, you have boundaries set before you really get into your college search,” advises Claire Gillespie, who attended the College of William and Mary in Virginia.
+“However, have financial-reach schools.
 Financial aid and scholarship opportunities, if pursued, can help your expensive dream school become more realistic.”

 Talking before applying to schools can help families avoid surprises and hard decisions.
 “My parents and I did not talk about money until after I had applied to schools,” shares Gillespie.
 “My reasoning was that I would apply to any school I wanted and the financial end would work itself out.
 This does not necessarily happen in real life and left me with some very difficult choices when schools I applied to became too expensive.”